Hamadan

-Hamadan (/ˌhæməˈdæn/ HAM-ə-DAN; همدان, /fa/) (Note: Also romanized as Hamedān and Hamedan) is a mountainous city in western Iran.
+Hamadan (Note: /ˌhæməˈdæn/ HAM-ə-DAN or /ˌhɑːməˈdɑːn/ HAH-mə-DAHN; also romanized as Hamedān and Hamedan. همدان, /fa/.) is a mountainous city in western Iran.
 It is located in the Central District of Hamadan County in Hamadan province, serving as the capital of the province, county, and district.
 As of the 2016 Iranian census, it had a population of 554,406 people in 174,731 households.

 Hamadan is believed to be among the oldest Iranian cities.
 It was referred to in classical sources as Ecbatana (Old Persian Hamgmatāna).
 It is possible that it was occupied by the Assyrians in 1100 BCE; the Ancient Greek historian, Herodotus, states that it was the capital of the Medes, around 700 BCE.

 Hamadan is situated in a green mountainous area in the foothills of the 3,574-meter Alvand Mountain, in midwestern Iran.
 The city is 1,850 meters above sea level.
 It is located approximately 360 km southwest of Tehran.

 The old city and its historic sites attract tourists during the summer.
 The major sights of this city are the Ganj Nameh inscription, the Avicenna monument and the Baba Taher monument.
 The main language in the city is Persian.